nicholaswmin/stream-gotchas/.github/docs/CASES.md

 yet (because it's still querying the DB) and not a single byte made it down the wire.

+If streaming has started but you *must* send metadata can you consider using HTTP Header Trailers.
+This won't have any effect on any reasonable client
+- trailers are ignored when it comes to determining response status.

+However, if you control the client, you might be able to use them for error handling.
+This doesn't address any of the concerns of this issue.
+The response will still be considered Incomplete.

+NodeJS core provides `res.addTrailers`, [documented here][node-trailers]

+See [RFC9112, Section 8][rfc-trailers] for more.

 **Solution:**

 - Check if headers were already sent before doing anything of the sort `res.sendStatus(4xx)`.
+- Consider using HTTP Trailers.
 - Not much else to do if streaming has already started.
 Strictly speaking, it's a server error anyway so a 408 is not entirely appropriate.

 ## Superflous query-abort errors